Skip to content

-For over two years, we have only used XG Firewalls with the SFOS in operation or installed the SFOS on SG appliances.
-Admittedly, the XG Firewall was an absolute horror in the first versions and only usable in a few environments.
-With version 16 it slowly got better and we dared to realize at least smaller projects with it.
-From v16.5 onwards, we relied completely on the XG for new projects and have never looked back to the UTM since.
+For over two years, we have only deployed XG Firewalls with SFOS or installed SFOS on SG Appliances.
+Admittedly, the XG Firewall was an absolute horror show in the first versions and could only be used effectively in a few environments.
+With version 16, things slowly improved and we dared to implement smaller projects with it.
+From v16.5 onward, we then fully relied on the XG for new projects and have never looked back at the UTM since.

-To clear things up right at the start: When I talk about the XG Firewall, I mean the XG appliance series with the Sophos Firewall OS (SFOS).
-However, we also support SG appliances on which we simply have the SFOS installed.
-That works flawlessly 🙂
+To clear things up right at the beginning: When I speak of the XG Firewall, I mean the XG Appliance series with the Sophos Firewall OS (SFOS).
+However, we also support SG Appliances on which we have simply installed SFOS.
+This works perfectly. πŸ™‚

-After having implemented several projects with XG Firewall, I wanted to share which 7 reasons make XG Firewall a better choice in my eyes than the SG series with the UTM operating system.
-So with this article I would like to contribute my part to the UTM vs. XG debate. 🥊
+After having already implemented several projects with the XG Firewall, I wanted to share 7 reasons why, in my opinion, the XG Firewall is a better choice than the SG series with the UTM operating system.
+With this article, I would like to contribute my share to the UTM vs. XG debate. πŸ₯Š

 01 - Development

-Today, when I look for a new app for my smartphone or for the computer, I pay special attention to when the app was last updated.
-If I can’t find a changelog, I look at the social account, e.g. Twitter.
-Any activity older than a year is dead to me and the app definitely doesn’t make it onto my smartphone or computer.
+When I look for a new app for my smartphone or computer today, I pay particular attention to when the app was last updated.
+If I don’t find a changelog, I look at the social account, e.g., Twitter.
+Any activity older than a year is dead to me, and the app definitely won’t make it onto my smartphone or computer.

-Granted, it’s not quite as bad with the UTM firewall.
-But the update cycles have been extremely extended.
-In the past, there was an update for the UTM pretty much every month.
-Today it is still good every 4 months and new features are almost none.
+Admittedly, with the UTM Firewall, it is not quite that bad.
+But the update cycles have become extremely stretched out.
+Previously, there was an update for the UTM almost every month.
+Today, it is roughly every 4 months, and new features are practically non-existent.

-The reason is this: Sophos has about 300 developers working on the SFOS and UTM operating system.
-But only about 5% of these developers are still working on the UTM operating system.
-The rest is working on the XG Firewall.
-So here you can also see from the manufacturer where the priorities lie.
+The reason for this is as follows: Sophos has about 300 developers working on the SFOS and UTM operating systems.
+However, only about 5% of these developers still work on the UTM operating system.
+The rest work on the XG Firewall.
+This also shows where the manufacturer’s priorities lie.

-Looking at the roadmap for the two operating systems, the list for the SFOS is extremely long and the plans go well beyond 18 months.
-In the case of UTM, features have been dropped from the roadmap in the past or pushed further and further back.
+If you look at the roadmap of the two operating systems, the list for SFOS is extremely long and the plans extend far beyond 18 months.
+With UTM, features have been removed from the roadmap in the past or constantly pushed back.
 A prominent example here is IKEv2.
-The feature was on the roadmap for a long time and was postponed again and again and finally even removed from the roadmap altogether.
-After an outcry in the community, it was added back and is now scheduled for release in version 9.8 next year.
+The feature was on the roadmap for a long time, was constantly postponed, and ultimately even completely removed from the roadmap.
+After an outcry in the community, it was re-added and is now scheduled to appear in version 9.8 next year.

-Sophos Firewall OS is completely different and that is the first reason why we love it.
-About every seven weeks we can look forward to new MR – Maintenance Releases and 1 to 2 times a year there is a MINOR Release with a lot of new features.
-The Sophos Firewall OS therefore went from “good” to “very good” in the last few months.
-The system is not quite where it should be and still has a few shortcomings.
-But for such a young OS, the progress is still very great!
+With Sophos Firewall OS, things look completely different, and that is the first reason why we love the system.
+Approximately every seven weeks, we can look forward to new MR - Maintenance Releases, and once or twice a year there is a MINOR Release with a lot of new features.
+The Sophos Firewall OS has therefore developed from “good” to “very good” in the last few months.
+The system is not quite where it should be yet and still has a few shortcomings.
+But for such a young OS, the progress is very significant!

 02 - Hardware

-The Sophos XG Firewall hardware and that of the SG series are identical in terms of CPU, RAM, memory and ports.
+The Sophos XG Firewall hardware and the SG series hardware are identical in terms of CPU, RAM, storage, and ports.
 A small exception here is the Sophos XG 86 and XG 106, which are not available in the SG series.
-The two smallest models here would be the SG 85 and SG 105, but they have less RAM and storage than the XG 86 and XG 106.
-But basically it is possible to install the SFOS of the XG Firewall on a SG hardware without any problems.
+The two smallest models there would be the SG 85 and SG 105, which have less RAM and storage than the XG 86 and XG 106.
+But in principle, it is easily possible to install the XG Firewall’s SFOS on SG hardware.
 The license can then be migrated 1:1.

-We have explained how to install the SFOS on a Sophos SG appliance in a KB post: Installing Sophos XG Firewall OS on an SG Appliance
+We have explained how to install SFOS on a Sophos SG Appliance in a KB post: Install Sophos XG Firewall OS on an SG Appliance

 A new hardware series is expected next year, which is currently called “XGS”.
-At this point, we cannot yet say whether this will immediately replace the XG series.
-In any case, only the SFOS is still mentioned as a compatible operating system.
+We cannot say at this point whether this will immediately replace the XG series.
+In any case, only SFOS is mentioned as a compatible operating system.
 No new release is planned for the SG series.

-What also clearly speaks for an XG firewall with SFOS, at least at the moment, is the support of the new APX access points!
-The access points, which were launched back in July 2018 and feature the new Wave 2 standard, are still only compatible with XG Firewalls and Central.
-Sophos always said that they would never make the APX access points compatible with the UTM.
-For us, this step also always made complete sense!
-This is NextGen hardware, which was only developed for NextGen firewalls.
+What also clearly speaks for an XG Firewall with SFOS, at least at the moment, is support for the new APX Access Points!
+The Access Points, which were launched back in July 2018 and feature the new Wave 2 standard, are still only compatible with XG Firewalls and Central today.
+Sophos had always said that the APX Access Points would never be made compatible with the UTM.
+For us, this step always made perfect sense!
+This is NextGen hardware, which was developed for NextGen Firewalls.

-Shaking our heads, we can now announce that Sophos has backtracked on this plan.
-APX access point support is coming for the UTM!
-Support is planned for UTM 9.7, which is scheduled for release at the end of the year.
+However, we can now announce, shaking our heads, that Sophos has backed down on this plan.
+Support for the APX Access Points will come for the UTM!
+The support is planned for UTM 9.7, which is to be released at the end of the year.

 03 - Licensing